nitinpateri/DocChat/README.md

 ```
 ## 💡 Notes

--  No internet is required once the model is loaded in LM Studio.
+- No internet connection is required once the model is loaded into LM Studio.

 - Mistral 7B Q4 works well with 16 GB RAM (11 GB usable).

 - You can switch between OpenAI and LM Studio anytime via .env.

+- After asking the question, the DocChat will take at least 2 minutes to load.
+Be Patient.